serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 author: alxk
 sitemap: false
 keywords: "redteam email spf dkim dmarc pentest"
-description: ""
+description: "Quick overview of email anti-spoofing measures for red teamers, along with common misconfigurations and a "
 ---

 # Revisiting Email Spoofing

-Email spoofing is still a thing, and some organisations are likely at risk of receiving legitimate-looking phishing emails from spoofed domains.
+Email spoofing is still a thing and some organisations are at risk of receiving legitimate-looking phishing emails from spoofed domains.

 This post will give a cursory overview of the methods used to prevent email spoofing and introduce a tool to remotely identify domains with misconfigured anti-spoofing measures.

-I will also outline an interesting way I was able to bypass an organisation's "EXTERNAL" email filter to phish employees with trusted internal emails.
+I will also outline an interesting way I was able to bypass an organisation's "EXTERNAL" email filter to phish employees with internal emails.

 ## SPF, DKIM and DMARC